Introduction to Different Types of Inverters

 The waveform of line voltage, phase voltage and gate pulse of the thyristor is as shown in the above figure.

-If we consider 180-degree mode for one 60-degree operation, three switches are open and three switches are closed.
+If we consider a 180-degree mode for one 60-degree operation, three switches are open and three switches are closed.
 Means total loss is equal to three times of conduction loss plus three times of switching loss.

 Total loss in 180-degree = 3 (conductance loss) + 3 (switching loss)